Air passenger transport - monthly statistics

 Development of air passenger transport at EU level

-In the course of 2014 and 2015, the upward trend already observed in passenger transport by air for previous years was confirmed at EU-28 level, an increase of 4.1 % was recorded between 2013 and 2014 and the figures for 2015 indicate a year-on-year rise of 4.4 % compared with 2014 - See Table 1.
+In the course of 2018 and 2019, the upward trend already observed in passenger transport by air for previous years was confirmed at EU level.
+An increase of 6.1 % was recorded between 2017 and 2018 and the figures for 2019 indicate already a year-on-year rise of 3.8 % compared with 2018.

-In 2015, international intra-EU transport represented more than 45 % of all passengers carried at EU-28 level, followed by extra-EU transport (more than 37 %) and national transport (more than 18 %) - see Figure 1
+In 2019, international extra-EU transport represented for a half of all passengers carried at EU level, followed by intra-EU transport (around 34 %) and national transport (around 16 %) - see Figure 1.

-Figure 2 shows that all the months of 2014 displayed an increase on the previous year (ranging from +0.2 % in March to +6.6 % in April).
-All the months of 2015 showed rises compared with the same period of 2014, the largest rise taking place in March (+5.9 % compared with the corresponding month of 2014).
+Figure 2 shows that all the months of 2018 displayed an increase on the previous year (ranging from +4.0 % in April to +8.9 % in March).
+All months of 2019 showed rises compared with the same period in 2018, the largest rise taking place in April (+6.2 % compared with the corresponding month of 2018).

 Air passenger transport at country level

-Analysing passenger transport at country level generally confirms the upward trend observed in 2014 and 2015 at EU-28 level, although transport development varies significantly depending on the country considered.
-For 2015, all 28 Member States and all extra-EU reporting countries (except Norway) showed an increase in passenger volumes compared with 2014.
-Particularly remarkable is the growth observed for Slovakia (+16 %) and Romania (+15 %) among the EU Member States.
-At the other end of the scale, the lowest growths were observed in passenger transport for Bulgaria (+1.2 %) and for Austria (+1.4%).
+Analysing passenger transport at country level generally confirms the upward trend observed in 2018 and 2019 at EU level, although transport development varies significantly depending on the country considered.
+For 2019, 24 out of the 27 Member States and 5 extra-EU reporting countries showed an increase in passenger volumes compared with the same period in 2018.
+Particularly notable is the growth observed for Austria (+14.5 %), Latvia (+10.6 %) and Hungary (+10.0 %) among the EU Member States.
+At the other end of the scale, decreases were observed in passenger transport for Slovenia (-5.1 %), Bulgaria (-3.5 %) and Sweden (-3.4 %).

-Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increases were registered in Iceland (+26 %) and FYROM (+18 %) while, on the other hand, a minor decrease was observed in Norway (-0.3 %).
+Outside the EU, the level of growth differs across countries: on the one hand, the highest increase were registered in Serbia (+16.8 %) while, on the other hand, a large drop was observed for Iceland (-25.4 %) when comparing 2018 and 2019 - see Table 1.

 Air passenger transport at airport level

-Within the top 30 airports in terms of passenger transport, growths between 2014 and 2015 also differ substantially depending on the airport considered, reflecting the trends observed at country level.
-With the exception of Milano/Malpensa, all top 30 airports showed an increase over this period.
-Athens and London/Luton registered the highest rise among the largest airports with respectively an increase of 19 % and 17 %, followed by Dublin (+15 %).
-This contrasts with Milano/Malpensa airport, where passenger transport decreased by 1.2 % in 2015 compared with 2014 - see Table 2.
+Among the top 30 airports in terms of passenger transport, growths between 2018 and 2019 also differ substantially depending on the airport considered, reflecting the trends observed at country level.
+For 2019, 25 out of the top 30 airports showed an increase over this period.
+Milano/Malpensa (+18.9 %) and Wien/Schwechat (+17.1 %) registered the highest rises among the largest airports, followed by Berlin/Tegel (+10.2 %).
+This contrasts with Stockholm/Arlanda and Köln/Bonn airports, where passenger transport decreased by 4.5 % for both airports between 2018 and 2019 - see Table 2.

 Definition of 'passengers carried'